gdsec-test/security-detections-framework/configs/Security_detections_Framework.md

 |                      |                                              | Resolves handling of abandoned GCIs         |
 | Observers            | Non-voting individuals                       | None                                        |

-## Repository Owners
+## Detection Owners

-Repository Owners are responsible for operationalizing Governance Committee decisions, enforcing coding/process standards, and maintaining the health of the repository and its associated features (issues, projects, etc).
+Detection Owners are responsible for

+operationalizing Governance Committee decisions, enforcing coding/process standards, and maintaining the health of the repository and its associated features (issues, projects, etc).

 Repository Owners will default to [Cloud-Automation] but can be changed by the Governance Committee.
 Should a change be